Skip to main content

 Another buffet option available on select ships is the Solarium Bistro, which is located in the adults-only Solarium.

 For breakfast and lunch, it operates as a buffet and is usually less crowded than the Windjammer.
-At night, however, it turns into a Mediterranean restaurant for dinner.
-Appetizers and desserts are served buffet style, while each entree is made-to-order.
+At night, it turns into a Mediterranean buffet restaurant for dinner.

-You can find the Solarium Bistro onboard Allure of the Seas, Anthem of the Seas, Harmony of the Seas, Symphony of the Seas, Oasis of the Seas, Ovation of the Seas, Odyssey of the Seas, Quantum of the Seas, and Wonder of the Seas.
+You can find the Solarium Bistro onboard Allure of the Seas, Anthem of the Seas, Harmony of the Seas, Symphony of the Seas, Oasis of the Seas, Ovation of the Seas, Odyssey of the Seas, Quantum of the Seas, Wonder of the Seas, and Utopia of the Seas.

 Additional complimentary quick-service venues vary by ship and may include any of the following: